Pure Heroine: Commercial performance

-Legacy
+Impact and legacy

 After its release, Pure Heroine was called a "game-changer".
-It was further praised by critics for its refreshing take on pop, and for challenging present-day music and its performers, including artists such as Miley Cyrus and Rihanna.
-According to Clash, the "popularity of Pure Heroine suggests all is not lost.
-It says there's still an intellectual, polished and important place for pop, that doesn't rely on open letters, open legs, Twitter, twerking and obscenely desperate electro hooks."
+It was further praised by critics for its minimalist pop production and for challenging current pop trends.
+According to Paste, Pure Heroine expanded "what pop could sound like: exploratory, genre-fluid, and defiant of categorization and formula."
+Similarly, the Recording Academy also stated that the album "influenced a generation" and paved the way for the "unconventional modern superstar".
 English singer-songwriter David Bowie called her "the future of music", while Dave Grohl saw her as revolutionary.

 The success of Pure Heroine affected Joel Little's career.
 According to The Guardian, the album's international success "thrust Little into the limelight".
-Milly Petriella, head of member relations for APRA AMCOS, noted that Little's "influence is still heard on local releases".
-Ashley Page, Little's manager, said: "Since ...
-Pure Heroines US success, Joel has consistently released songs with major artists in the UK and US be it with Sam Smith, Ellie Goulding, Tove Lo, Fitz and the Tantrums, or Broods."
-He has also worked on Imagine Dragons' Evolve (2017), Khalid's American Teen (2017), and Taylor Swift's Lover (2019).

-Impact
+Billboard ranked him at number 33 on their list of the 50 Best Music Producers of the 21st Century.
+The publication listed Pure Heroine as Little's defining work.
+NME credits the album as forging a pop songwriter career for Little.
+Since the album's release, he has assisted in producing albums for a range of artists such as alternative-leaning acts Imagine Dragons, Noah Kahan, and Vance Joy, as well as pop-oriented musicians Taylor Swift, Shawn Mendes, Niall Horan, and Khalid.

 Forbes placed Lorde on their 30 Under 30 list of young people "who are changing our world".
 She was the youngest person in the music category.
 Lorde also topped Time's list of the world's most influential teenagers; according to Time, she was "forging her own path."
 Forbes called Pure Heroine a "breakout success", with a "larger evolution on the horizon."
 Billboard also named Lorde "your new alt-rock heroine" in their September 2013 cover story.

 Music publications have cited Pure Heroine as an influential album in mainstream pop music.
-Lindsay Zoladz from The Ringer indicated that Pure Heroines "impact [was] larger and harder to define because it completely rewrote the rules for young women making radio-friendly pop."
+Lindsay Zoladz from The Ringer indicated that the album's "impact [was] larger and harder to define because it completely rewrote the rules for young women making radio-friendly pop."
 The New Yorker's Carrie Battan echoed similar statements, arguing that the "pop scene—particularly for women—has altered radically since Pure Heroine was released", making it "almost unrecognizable from the sugary-sweet, overtly sexual realm of the early aughts."

 Lorde's vocal performance on the album was credited by Peter Robinson of The Guardian for contributing to the rise of "whisperpop" in mainstream music, defined as "deceptively understated, intricate vocal performances" in vocalists; Robinson also noted that Lorde was one of several artists that inspired a "raft of major signings".
 Elle Hunt, writing for The Spinoff said the album's "almost conversational style of singing is now so ubiquitous, it's easy to forget it would not have been associated with pop ten years ago or fewer."